vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 > absolute minimum number of Cluster Administrators in your cluster.
 {: .block-tip}

-Kubernetes Secrets are, by default, stored **unencrypted** in the API server’s underlying data store (`etcd`).
+Kubernetes Secrets are, by default, stored **unencrypted** in the API server's underlying data store (`etcd`).
 Anyone with API access and sufficient RBAC credentials can retrieve or modify a `Secret`, as can anyone with access to `etcd`.